For 2022, Applications will be accepted NOW until April 15th 2022

 $200 2nd runner up

-There will be additional items in the prize packages by the event date.
-Stay tuned.
-Trainers also receive 50% of the adoption fees if the horse is adopted at the adoption auction following the event.
-If your horse isn’t adopted, you have the option to take the horse back and set your own fee and receive 75% of the adoption fee (all horses are property of Heart of Phoenix before and following the event, and all horses can only be placed through our screened adoption process).
+Stay tuned, as prize packages may grow.
+Trainers receive 50% of the successfully adoption fees if the horse is adopted at the adoption auction following the event and the adoption finalizes (7 day period / fees must clear the bank.
+It is rare an adoption fails during this time, but if it does, the 50% fee is not payable).
+If your horse isn’t adopted, you may be given the option to take the horse back (if condition of the horse and performance with the horse were excellent) and set your own fee and receive 75% of that adoption fee when the horse adopts (all horses are property of Heart of Phoenix before and following the event, and all horses can only be placed through our screened adoption process).

 In order to apply for either division: